fbpx

 Cliff areas beyond the fenced boundaries, including the BEACH, SADDLE ROCK and MCWAY FALLS area are completely off limits.
 Trespassing into these closed areas is a serious offense, resulting in a citation and arrest.
 The areas are extremely hazardous.
 Failure to respect the boundaries has resulted in complex rescue operations and tragic loss of lives.
 Please stay on the trail and out of these closed areas.

-Julia Pfeiffer Burns State Park is separate from Pfeiffer Big Sur State Park, mentioned above in the section about Pfeiffer Falls.
+Julia Pfeiffer Burns State Park is separate from Pfeiffer Big Sur State Park, which is mentioned above in the section about Pfeiffer Falls.

 Nonetheless, the views are absolutely gorgeous and worth a quick stop.
 Unfortunately, due to previous wildfires followed by heavy rains, the trails have suffered a lot of erosion and are partially closed.
-But according to the website you can still view the falls.
+However, according to the website, you can still view the falls.

 Limekiln Falls

 This stunning 100-foot waterfall is in Limekiln State Park.
-The best time to see it is during the winter or early spring when the seasonal rains will provide the greatest water flow.
-Near its top, the waterfall splits into two main branches and falls down in heavy sheets.
+The best time to see it is during the winter or early spring, when the seasonal rains will provide the greatest water flow.
+Near its top, the waterfall splits into two main branches and falls in heavy sheets.

 Salmon Creek Falls